ioBroker/ioBroker.vis-2-widgets-react-template/README.md

 npm run start
 ```

 - You can then open a browser instance using one of the two launch configurations.
+Dont forget to adjust the webRoot-property according to the name of your src-widget directory.
 Breakpoints can be set in vscode, which will then also stop vscode.

 ## VSCode launch.json